semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of April 20, 2020

 - Updates to the macOS image:
-    - `macos-mojave-xcode11` Xcode 11.4.1 installed, to switch version, use
+    - `macos-mojave-xcode11` Xcode 11.4.1 installed.
+To switch version use
     `xcversion select 11.4.1`, image spec [macOS Mojave Xcode11](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/)
     - `macos-mojave-xcode11` Xcode 11.1 and Xcode 11.4 removed from the image.
 - Updates to the ubuntu1804 image: